 A shed's a great place to protect your bike from the weather.
 But unfortunately, most sheds don't offer a whole load of protection from determined bike thieves.

 The good news is: there's a ton of things you can do to boost the security of our bike sheds and thwart those pesky robbers!

 Now, it's impossible to make any shed completely impregnable.
-Just like a bike lock, if a thief has the right tools and enough time they can defeat anything.
+Just like a bike lock, if a thief has the right tools and enough time, they can get through anything.

-So our job is to ensure that this would take so long and involve so many tools, that the thieves don't bother.
+So your job is to ensure that this would take so long and involve so many tools, that the thieves don't bother.
 I break my approach to shed security down into 3 steps:

 - Keeping the thief away from the shed altogether (tips 1 to 4)